Physical Medicine & Rehabilitation Residency

 Fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), the Physical Medicine and Rehabilitation Residency at NYU Langone’s Rusk Rehabilitation is one of the largest rehabilitation medicine programs in the country and has trained more rehabilitation physicians than any other institution in the world.

 Our clinical rotations enable residents to master the medical components of physical medicine and rehabilitation so they can deliver the highest-quality medical care to their patients.
+We take pride in our residents and faculty, who come from diverse backgrounds, including those who are under-represented in medicine.
+We have designed a clinical experience to include caring for a variety of patient populations, including those from military backgrounds and from underserved communities.

 The program uses a pyramidal design in which residents perform most of their inpatient responsibilities early in training and transition to more outpatient opportunities as they progress.
 Chief residents create call schedules based on postgraduate year, although residents may make requests depending on their personal schedules.
 PGY-2 residents cover four to five calls per month, PGY-3 residents cover three calls per month, and PGY-4 residents cover one to two calls per month.
 Each resident has seven call-free months in the course of three years.